5 Reasons Selling Your Coin Collection at an Estate Sale Is a Terrible Idea

 You would want to have an estate coin collection appraisal first and foremost.
 Then, you can either market the coins individually or sell them as a collection.
 Whether you have an estate sale event or simply sell to a dealer, you will have the right audience and the most accurate valuation of your coins.

 In this scenario, you run the risk of spending money to market your estate coin collection sale and have very few or no one showing up!
-Unless your coin collection is larger then a couple hundred coins (and even then), this option would not be our first, second, or even third choice.
+Unless your coin collection is larger than a few hundred coins (and even then), this option would not be our first, second, or even third choice.

-There are security concerns and other factors, such as, haggling all day with buyers looking for below market value prices, that could quickly turn this type of sale into a complete waste of time.
+There are security concerns and other factors, such as haggling all day with buyers looking for below-market value prices, that could quickly turn this type of sale into not only a frustrating ordeal but also a complete waste of time.

 Get advice from your coin dealer

 There are several ways of selling your coin collection, many of which we have mentioned above.
 However, unless you are familiar with selling coins to the public, you would be better off asking for advice.
 The best option (in our opinion) would be to develop a relationship with a coin buyer and seller that you trust.
-That could be a local coin dealer who has their own business, or potentially someone in your area that externally markets that they purchase coins.
+That could be a local coin dealer who has their own business, or potentially someone in your area that has experience marketing coins and coin collections to the public.

 Then, when you are ready to sell, ask them what alternatives you have and how the dealer may be able to help you with them.